bero/InterFaceWithGUI/README.md

 # InterFaceWithGUI
-Small demo shoing how to use interfaces with modal dialog
+Small demo showing how to use interfaces with modal dialog